Low Voltage Courses

 Today’s industrial technician is moving from being a specialist and evolving into a multi-skilled environment.
 This course is designed over a course of five-day modules to up skill mechanical and non-electrical technicians with the aim of making them electrically competent to carry out limited electrical tasks in a safe and professional manner.

-This course explains the requirements and implications of the UK Electricity at Work Regulations (1989) for those responsible for electrical safety at work.
-The duties and responsibilities of everyone affected by the legislation are clearly outlined.
+This course explains the requirements and the implications of the UK Electricity at Work Regulations 1989 for those responsible for electrical safety at work throughout the industry, commercial premises, shops, offices, schools, hospitals etc. The duties and responsibilities of everyone affected by the legislation are clearly outlined.

 This course is designed to provide best practice in safe working methods for those who need to perform live testing on various electrical equipment and systems.
-Instruction will be provided to personnel regarding the need and justification for performing tasks or fault finding on or near live LV conductors, in accordance with statutory regulations.
-Due to the inclusion of DC modules there will be less exposure to AC equipment, which is covered in more detail within the L1 course.
+Instruction will be provided to candidates regarding the need and justification for performing tasks, or fault finding on or near live LV conductors, in accordance with statutory regulations.

-This training course is aimed at experienced electricians/engineers who will be LV authorised to carry out switching operations for the safe isolation and de-isolation of low voltage power systems up to 1000V AC and 1500V DC.
-Delegates will be introduced to safe operating procedures including lockout/tagout, risk assessment and the issue and control of safety documentation.
+This course is aimed at experienced electricians/engineers who will be authorised to carry out LV switching operations for the safe isolation and de-isolation of low voltage power systems up to 1000V AC.
+Candidates will be introduced to safe operating procedures including lockout/tagout and the issue and control of safety documentation.

-This award gives an understanding of the theory and practice of the in-service inspection and testing of electrical equipment; commonly referred to as PAT (Portable Appliance Testing).
-During the course practical exercises are undertaken using a range of PAT equipment.
-Learners are required to be familiar with and bring to the course, a copy of the IET Code of Practice (most recent).
+This award gives an understanding of the theory and practice of the in-service inspection and testing of electrical equipment; commonly referred to as PAT testing (Portable Appliance Testing).
+During the course, a number of practical exercises are undertaken using a range of portable appliance testing equipment.
+It will give delegates theoretical and practical experience in the implementation of a formal inspection and testing regime for electrical equipment (portable appliances).

 EAL Level 3 Award in the Initial Verification and Certification of Electrical Installations (QCF) & EAL Level 3 Award in the Periodic Inspection, Testing and Certification of Electrical Installations (QCF) – EAL 4337&4338